themesberg/flowbite-svelte/src/routes/docs/components/indicators.md

 ---
 layout: componentLayout
 title: Svelte Indicators - Flowbite
-breadcrumb_title: Indicators
+breadcrumb_title: Svelte Indicators
+component_title: Indicators
 dir: Extend
 description: Use the indicator component to show a number count, account status, or as a loading label positioned relative to the parent component coded with Tailwind CSS
 ---

 <script>
-  import {GitHubSourceList, TableProp, TableDefaultRow, } from '../../utils' import { P, A } from '$lib'
+  import {TableProp, TableDefaultRow, } from '../../utils' import { P, A } from '$lib'

   import { props as items } from '../../props/Indicator.json'